sccn/sccn.github.io/others/TIPS_and_FAQ.md

 -   Buy more memory (RAM) for your computer
--   Try the memory mapping scheme (in EEGLAB options) which will allow to keep the data on disk.
-Note that expect for Neuroscan files, it is still necessary to import the full data file in memory.
+-   Try the memory mapping scheme (in EEGLAB options) which will allow keeping the data on disk.
+Note that except for Neuroscan files, it is still necessary to import the full data file in memory.

 ### Multi-core use